Historia Mundum

 The ceremony of the proclamation of the Kingdom of Italy and the installment of the first Italian Parliament, painted by Induno in 1861.
 Public domain picture.

-In April 1866, amidst the Austro-Prussian War in the context of the unification of Germany, Italy aligned itself with Prussia.
-In return, the Italians requested both Venice and Mantua, and obtained them after the war, at the Peace of Vienna, in October 1666.
-According to this treaty, not only did Austria cede territory to Italy, but it also formally recognized the existence of the new kingdom.
+In April 1866, amid the Austro-Prussian War and the unification of Germany, Italy aligned itself with Prussia.
+In return, the Italians requested Venice and Mantua.
+They obtained them after the war, at the Peace of Vienna, in October 1866.
+Under this treaty, Austria ceded territory to Italy and formally recognized the existence of the new kingdom.
 Nevertheless, the status of Rome remained in question.

 The third and last phase of the Risorgimento occurred in September 1870, in the midst of the Franco-Prussian War, also related to the unification of Germany.
 The Italians profited from the temporary vulnerability of the French to mount an offensive against the Papal States.
 While the French Second Empire collapsed and gave its place to a republic, Italy annexed Rome and thus consolidated its rule over the entire Italian Peninsula.